jeffersonvivanco/powershell_notes/management.md

 Restarts the OS on local and remote computers.

 ## `Set-Clipboard`
 Sets the contents of the clipboard.
+On linux, this cmdlet requires the `xclip` utility to be in the path.

+* copy text to the clipboard `Set-Clipboard -Value 'hello!'`

 ## `Set-Content`
-Writes a new content or replaces existing content in a file.
+Is a string-processing cmdlet that writes new content or replaces the content in a file.

+* replace the contents of multiple files in a directory `Set-Content -Path .\Test*.txt -Value 'Hello, World'`

 ## `Set-Item`
 Changes the value of an item to the value specified in the command.